GJ 1252 b: A 1.2 $R_{\oplus}$ planet transiting an M3-dwarf at 20.4 pc: Observations and data analysis

-For the GP kernel we adopted the Mat\'ern-3/2 covariance\footnote{The covariance between two measurements with a time difference $t$ is $\sigma^2(1+\sqrt{3}t/\rho)\exp(-\sqrt{3}t/\rho)$} \citep{foreman17}, which has a characteristic amplitude $\sigma$ and time scale $\rho$.
+For the GP kernel we adopted the Mat\'ern-3/2 covariance\footnote{The covariance between two measurements with a time difference $t$ is $\sigma^2(1+\sqrt{3}t/\rho)\exp(-\sqrt{3}t/\rho)$} following \cite{rasmussen06} and \cite{foreman17}.
+This covariance function has two parameters: A characteristic amplitude $\sigma$ and time scale $\rho$, which we fitted while using a log-uniform prior.
 Before fitting the in-transit data we used the out-of-transit flux measurements to fit only the two noise model parameters.
-We then used the results to establish appropriate Gaussian priors on the noise model parameters when fitting a transit model to the in-transit data.
+We then used the fitted values for those parameters as Gaussian priors when fitting a transit model to the in-transit data.
+This approach is designed to control the GP and prevent it from fitting also the astrophysical signal in addition to the noise.
+We confirmed that the fitted kernel time scale parameter ($\rho$) corresponds to a time scale that is much longer than the 2-minute cadence of the data, by about two orders of magnitude.
+The latter check is done to make sure the GP kernel does not over fit the data by attempting to fit the white noise.

-We fitted a transit light curve model while assuming a circular orbit and fitting seven free parameters with uniform priors: Orbital period $P$, specific mid transit time $T_0$ (which was chosen to be in the middle of the \tess\ time coverage, to minimize the covariance with $P$), planet to star radii ratio $R_p/R_s$, sum of star and planet radii divided by the orbital semi-major axis $(R_s + R_p)/a$, cosine of the orbital inclination $\cos i$, and two transformed limb darkening coefficients $q_1$ and $q_2$ (following \citealt{kipping13}).
+We fitted a transit light curve model while assuming a circular orbit and fitting seven free parameters with uniform priors: Orbital period $P$, specific mid transit time $T_0$ (which was chosen to be in the middle of the \tess\ time coverage, to minimize the covariance with $P$), planet to star radii ratio $R_p/R_s$, sum of star and planet radii divided by the orbital semi-major axis $(R_s + R_p)/a$, cosine of the orbital inclination $\cos i$, and two transformed quadratic limb-darkening law coefficients $q_1$ and $q_2$ (following \citealt{kipping13}).
 We used a Markov Chain Monte Carlo fitting procedure with 100 walkers with 10,000 steps each, and disregard the first 2,000 (20\%) of the steps.
+The number of steps was 30--50 times longer than the auto-correlation length of each of the fitted parameter chains.
 The fitted parameters are listed in \tabr{params} along with several parameters derived from the fitted parameters, and the transit light curve with the fitted model is plotted in \figr{trlc}.
+The derived parameters listed in \tabr{params} are based on the fitted parameters posterior distribution and the stellar parameters value and uncertainty (derived in \secr{star}).

 In our analysis we assumed the contribution from other stars to the total flux in the photometric aperture was 2.2\% of the flux of \target, as reported in the TIC.
 While we did not assume an uncertainty on that parameter, it is three times smaller than the uncertainty on the measured transit depth.